FlockyChou/vtubing.info/resources/other-guides-and-resources/general-resources.md

 ---
-title: Other Guides and Resources
+title: General Resources
 layout: default
-parent: Resources
+parent: Other Guides and Resources
+grand_parent: Resources
 nav_order: 1
 ---

-# Other Guides and Resources
+# General Guides and Resources
 {: .no_toc }

 ## Table of Contents